 Due to its performance advantages and versatility, RTV silicone rubber is becoming the preferred choice of many mold makers.
-Silicone offers a number of benefits for the mold-making process, including excellent thermal resistance and long-lasting flexibility.
-It is widely used in other fields such as bonding, sealing, potting, encapsulation, coating and casting.
+It offers a number of benefits for the mold-making process, including excellent thermal resistance and long-lasting flexibility.
+In addition to mold-making, silicone is widely used in other fields such as bonding, sealing, potting, encapsulation, coating and casting.

 When making a silicone rubber mold, certain issues can occur that affect the quality of the finished product.
 To help you improve the mold-making process, this blog explores potential mold-making issues and how to overcome them.

 Cure inhibition is one of the most common issues that can occur during the mold-making process.
 Inhibition is when the silicone rubber will not cure.
 The platinum-based cure system in the silicone rubber can become deactivated by coming in contact with contaminants.
 Once this occurs, the detail of the reproduction in this area is lost and cannot be reclaimed.
 The mold will need to be remade.

 Inhibition can occur when a platinum-cure silicone rubber comes in contact with any of the following: